FAIRsharing/json-schema-tools/README.md

 ## Import and validate MiFlowCyt dataset

 ### Use-cases
 This code will not be relevant to developers or data providers trying to create their own set of schemas.
-It purpose is to showcase how the code works and the functionality that can be used.
+Its purpose is to showcase how the code works and the functionalities that can be used.

 Using the JSON-Documenter, the comparator and the context file assistance, the Minimum Information About Flow Cytometry Experiments checklist was expressed in JSON-Schemas and tagged with ontology terms from obo foundry.
 <br/> The code in the module is a client implementation of the Flow Repository API which deliver MiFlowCyt dataset through XML format.